Storuman Forever - for everBjörn, Heidi and their goal - a fossil fuel-free future

 In spring 2018, national TV broadcast the documentary Storuman Forever, which sought to address the issue from a new perspective as it depicted the couple trying to persuade the townspeople to change their lifestyles, become less dependent on fossil fuels and more interested in environmental issues.
 The programme brought the whole discussion down to a local level and showed it from the perspective of someone living in a provincial small town.
 Beautifully filmed, and not without a certain amount of humour, it also shed light on the thoughts and lives of residents who were both for and against the change.

-National newspaper, Aftonbladet wrote: “Storuman Forever superbly brings the question of climate change straight into the living room.”
+The national newspaper Aftonbladet wrote: “Storuman Forever superbly brings the question of climate change straight into the living room.”
 Media industry magazine Mediavärlden described the programme as re-establishing SvT (national broadcasting company) as a producer of first class documentaries claiming: that “The programme’s genius is in its simplicity.”

 Featuring townspeople in the programme proved to be successful and was popular both locally and on a national level.
 Researchers, politicians, administrators and private individuals heard how “normal” people discussed what their roles could could be in changing how society works.